knthompson26/healthdis/simulated_example/README.md

 - Exposures: sex (0/1), race (with matching pairwise and full-sample dummy codings, including the intentional missingness pattern used for pairwise comparisons), socio-economic position (continuous and tertile dummies), and ancestry-adjusted polygenic score (continuous and tertile dummies)
 - Mediators: six social connection factor scores (`family`, `school`, `friends`, `neigh`, `religion`, `social`) and their squared terms, drawn with a small, arbitrary dependence on the exposures
-- Outcome: a standardized depression symptom score at each wave, generated from a synthetic linear combination of the exposures, mediators, and confounders, plus random noise
+- Outcome: a standardised depression symptom score at each wave, generated from a synthetic linear combination of the exposures, mediators, and confounders, plus random noise
 - Confounders: parental happiness, parental drinking, child health, and violence exposure

 Full detail on every simulated variable, and the reasoning behind it, is documented in comments throughout `simulate_data.R`.